 5. Search for “Only in Japan” Crazy Flavors

 Each year, famous global brands try out their weirdest flavors.
-From mystery-flavored Pepsi to crazy pumpkin chocolate fries at McDonalds, there’s plenty of opportunity for you to have a crazy food moment.
+From mystery-flavored Pepsi to crazy pumpkin chocolate fries at McDonald’s, there’s plenty of opportunities for you to have a crazy food moment.

 6. Go to the Halloween Parade in Harajuku

 Celebrate Halloween with the family-friendly fun at Omotesando’s big Halloween Pumpkin Parade and their other local events.

 *Due to COVID-19 concerns, the Omotesando Halloween Pumpkin Parade has been canceled in 2021.